|

 Department Overview:

-With 19 Career Firefighters and 6 Volunteers, the Laguna Fire and Rescue Department is now the largest fire department in Cibola County.
-These numbers are expected to grow significantly with the anticipation of three new substations strategically located throughout the Pueblo.
-With the newly acquired ISO rating of 6, which is a significant improvement from years past, the department has been able to improve fire protection capabilities, increase State Fire Fund allocation, purchase state-of-the-art equipment, and lower home insurance rates by 50% or more for all homeowners and public buildings throughout the Pueblo of Laguna.
-The department consist of three Shifts with six career Firefighters per shift providing the pueblo and surrounding areas with 24/7 coverage.
+With 27 Career Firefighters, the Laguna Fire and Rescue Department is the largest fire department in Cibola County.
+With an ISO rating of 6, which is a significant improvement from years past, the department has been able to improve fire protection capabilities, increase State Fire Fund allocation, purchase state-of-the-art equipment, and lower home insurance rates by 50% or more for all homeowners and public buildings throughout the Pueblo of Laguna.
+The department consist of three Shifts with eight career Firefighters per shift providing the pueblo and surrounding areas with 24/7 coverage.
 All firefighters are also trained as Emergency Medical Technicians (EMT) from EMT-Basic to Paramedic level.

 The Laguna Fire and Rescue Department responds to a full array of emergency and non-emergency calls including medical, wildland fires, structural fires, hazardous materials, and motor vehicle accidents.
 The department also transports patients to nearby hospitals.
 Over 90% of total call volume are of an EMS nature, but often require fire response, particularly motor vehicle accidents, due to potential fluid leaks and fire risk.
 With 40 miles of Interstate 40 crossing through Laguna, motor vehicle accidents are not uncommon on any particular shift.